South Toledo toddler's death remains unsolved one year later

 "We're waiting on everybody," he said.

-Officer Dlugosielski said each case and its circumstances are unique and challenging in their own way.
-Detectives must be meticulous and thorough in collecting information and evidence to obtain probable cause and make an arrest.
+Officer Dlugosielski said each case and circumstances is unique and challenging in its own way.
+Detectives must be meticulous and thorough in collecting information and evidence to obtain probable cause for charges.

 "Detectives always want to make sure they have everything in order before they make an arrest," the officer said.
 "They want to leave no stone unturned, no lead not fully investigated, no potential witness or detail to be overlooked.
 The more precise and particular they are, the stronger the case will be."